Itz-Hyperz/HyperzHudDesign-FiveM/README.md

 Simply add the [HUD] folder to your resources

-then in the server.cfg file, copy and paste the text below:
+then in the server.cfg file, copy and paste the text below (make sure to press enter between each ensure {script} line!):

 ensure fax-aop
 ensure cooldown